 Best practice procurement teams work with their colleagues in other departments to make strategic sourcing decisions.

 The person responsible for buying workwear asks employees for their opinions.

-The person sourcing ingredients for food production collaborates with goods-in, logistics, operations, production, food technologists and others to determine standards and volumes not only for that ingredient but the way it is packaged, shipped and stored - all of which impact the cost.
+The person sourcing ingredients for food production collaborates with goods-in, logistics, operations, production, food technologists, and others to determine standards and volumes not only for that ingredient but also the way it is packaged, shipped, and stored - all of which impact the cost.

 5 Focus on Total Cost of Ownership, not just Price

 We alluded to this in point 4 above.
 The price of an ingredient from supplier X may be the lowest you can possibly get, but if it requires more man-handling or storage than more "expensive" alternatives, it may not prove to be the low-cost solution you need.

 Best-in-class procurement teams really focus on that total cost of ownership - taking account of storage, handling, and other costs.
 They work with their colleagues in other departments to truly understand the parameters and how to arrive at economic order quantities EOQ to take account of stock-holding and other costs.

 Procurement needs solid information on which to base decisions and start supplier negotiations - information about supplier performance, item usage, forecasted needs, waste percentages, production problems, sales and more.

 Likewise, when their colleagues in production, sales and logistics place orders on suppliers they need access to contractual information to calculate optimal order quantities and obtain the best discounts and rebates available.

 Of course, technology has a place for those who are required to go out to tender - placing an electronic barrier between suppliers and the procurement team until the right time helps to make the tender process more efficient.